-Nearly all cases of cervical cancer are caused by HPV.
-Therefore, practicing safe sex can reduce your risk of cervical cancer.
-HPV vaccination can reduce your risk as well.
-There are many strains of cancer-causing HPV.
-Vaccination, practicing safe sex, and regular Pap smears are all necessary.
+HPV vaccination can help reduce the risk as well.
+There are many strains of cancer-causing HPV, which is why vaccination, practicing safer sex, and regular Pap smears are all necessary.

 Women often assume that pelvic pain, like cramping, is normal.
-They have been told that menstruation is supposed to hurt.
+They’ve been told that menstruation is supposed to hurt.
 Therefore, they may not discuss their discomfort with their doctor.

-Women should not have to live with serious pelvic pain or abdominal cramps.
-Often severe pain during your period is a sign of a health problem.
-It may be related to fertility or pain during sex.
+You should not have to live with serious pelvic pain or abdominal cramps.
+Severe pain during your period may be a sign of an underlying gynecological or gastrointestinal health issue.

-When a woman has endometriosis, the endometrium deposits onto organs and tissues throughout the abdomen and pelvis.
+When you have endometriosis, endometrium-like tissue deposits onto organs and tissues throughout the abdomen and pelvis.
 This can be extremely painful.
-Symptoms of endometriosis include:

 - severe menstrual pain